 When it comes to planning a kitchen, making the most of every inch of useable space is a must.
-A very common mistake in kitchen design is not including enough counter space to work with.
+A very common example of kitchen design mistakes is not including enough counter space to work with.

 Plan accordingly and allocate a space for every single thing, from spice jars to cutlery-separating drawers.
 Although the temptation to keep adding to the list can be great, a clear initial index will keep you on track.
 By sticking to a clear plan you also avoid the temptation to overcrowd your brand new space and help you steer clear of kitchen design mistakes.

 ‘The key to getting the most storage out of your space is thinking of clever ways to integrate kitchen storage ideas and solutions into existing kitchen essentials,’ explains Iain McColgan at B&Q. ‘For example, magnetic panels help utilise unused wall space between wall and base cabinets.’

 ‘For bulkier items, you should also consider pull out corner storage.
 Designed to easily fit into the cabinets, pull out storage helps efficiently store away items and make them easy to access when needed.

 ‘Finally, don’t forget to utilise floor space by considering a trolley which creates extra space when you’re preparing food, or could even be used as a drinks trolley when entertaining.’
 All worthwhile considerations when it comes to creating a kitchen that works its hardest to cater for all your needs.

 16. Allowing rubbish to pile